the practical kitchen

 scallion cream cheese in the bowl of a food processor. a sea green spatula is scraping down the sides.

-If you prefer a scallion cream cheese with large pieces of scallion in it, hold back about a quarter of the scallions when you first add them to the food processor.
+If you want a scallion cream cheese with larger pieces of scallion in it, hold back about a quarter of the scallions when you first add them to the food processor.
 Follow the rest of the recipe as written.
 Add the reserved scallions back in at the end and pulse just a few times to incorporate the larger scallion pieces into the cream cheese.

 close up of scallion cream cheese in the bowl of a food processor.